dramforever/easyriscv/index.md

 Sometimes, a program may wish to intentionally cause an exception.
 There are several well-defined way to do that:

-- The instruction `csrrw zero, cycle, zero` is specifically an illegal instruction.
-It causes an "Illegal instruction" exception.
+- The pseudoinstruction [`unimp`]{x=insn} has the same encoding as `csrrw zero, cycle, zero`, and it is the canonical RV32I illegal instruction.
+It causes causes an "Illegal instruction" exception.
 - The instruction [`ebreak`]{x=insn} causes a "Breakpoint" exception
 - The instruction [`ecall`]{x=insn} causes an "Environment call from User mode" exception when executed in User mode, and "Environment call from Machine mode"